Docker Deployment of Pathway Live Data Framework

 Why Docker?

-Pathway is meant to be deployed in a containerized manner.
+The Pathway Live Data Framework is meant to be deployed in a containerized manner.
 Single-machine deployments can easily be achieved using Docker.
 The deployment can run concurrently on multiple cores using multiple processes or threads.
 We provide a pathway spawn command to launch multi-process and multi-threaded jobs.
 The choice between threads and multiple processes depends on the nature of the computation.
 While communication between threads is faster, Python-heavy workloads may require multi-process parallelism to bypass the GIL.

 Prerequisites